-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 I assume that the cardinal is speaking of an adulterous act in which these two conditions are also met.

-7) What did Cardinal Müller say on how Amoris Laetitiae is to be interpreted?
+7) What did Cardinal Müller say on how Amoris Laetitia is to be interpreted?

 The exchange on this point was: